Lewis Wynn

 Biography

-Lewis studied for his BA, MPhil, and PhD degrees (in English) at Emmanuel College, Cambridge, and spent a year in the Visual and Environmental Studies Department at Harvard University as a Herchel Smith Scholar.
-He has since undertaken pre-clinical training in child and adolescent psychoanalytic psychotherapy at the Tavistock and Portman NHS Trust in London, and is shortly due to begin training as a psychoanalytic psychotherapist with the Cambridge Society for Psychotherapy.
+Lewis studied for his BA, MPhil, and PhD degrees in English at Emmanuel College, Cambridge, as well as spending a year in the Visual and Environmental Studies Department at Harvard University on a Herchel Smith Scholarship.
+Before joining Wadham, he was a Bye-Fellow, Director of Studies, and College Lecturer in English and Philosophy at Downing College, Cambridge.
+He has also undertaken pre-clinical training in child and adolescent psychoanalytic psychotherapy at the Tavistock and Portman NHS Trust in London, and will soon begin clinical training in adult psychoanalytic psychotherapy with the Cambridge Society for Psychotherapy.

 Teaching